 Check which zones, precincts and overlays apply to your property

-The City Plan interactive mapping tool allows you to view your property on a map.
+The City Plan online mapping tool allows you to view your property on a map.
 You can see the zones, precincts, overlays and neighbourhood plans that apply to your site.
-The maps are colour and number coded to help you clearly identify development requirements.

 It is important to check your property on the interactive map.
 You must include the relevant information in your development application before submitting it to Council.